Skip to main content Skip to accessibility

 • buy feed from a mill or supplier that operates in accordance with Defra and Agricultural Industries Confederation Codes of Practice.
 Supply clean, fresh drinking water

 • when no restrictions are in place, be careful when buying new stock.
-Use reputable sources and isolate new birds you have taken think this should be “onto” your premises
+Use reputable sources and isolate new birds you have taken onto your premises

 • remove any spilled feed, litter and standing water to avoid attracting wild birds and vermin, and an effective vermin control program should be in place.
 Poultry houses also should be in a good state of repair to exclude the entry of wild birds and vermin